stephenjayakar/convex-aider-preprompt/input.md

 # How to query / mutate with Convex

 Remember, Convex is a backend + DB.
 So we want to be able to store & fetch data.
-The following example is inside `src/convex`, which holds server-side `convex` handler code for reading & writing documents.
+The following example is inside `convex/` (not `src/convex`), which holds server-side `convex` handler code for reading & writing documents.

 ```jsx
 // convex/tasks.ts